 The example of the pathway is unrealistic, which doesn’t work in all actual circumstances.

+Conclusion

-L’itinéraire obtenu grâce à l’algorithme accorde plus d’importance au coût qu’à la durée du trajet.
-De ce fait, le véhicule préférera souvent aller vers les nœuds les moins couteux même si cela implique de s’éloigner de sa destination finale.The algorithm of ACO is one of the methods which can solve the problem of route optimization of electric vehicles.
+The algorithm of ACO is one of the methods which can solve the problem of route optimization of electric vehicles.
 By using the ACO, the users will gain the competence to find the most efficient path between two stations.
 We cannot deny that developer-friendliness and simplicity of implementation are advantages of this method.
 Nonetheless, there still exists some disadvantages that we cannot ignore, such as the lack of dynamism, the limited amount of calculation and the issue of efficiency, which make this solution become unsuitable for our project.

 References: